Roughly 8% of mesothelioma patients are women, many of whom developed it as a result of past secondary asbestos exposure

 - the work records of the family member who was directly exposed to asbestos on the job

-- the medical records of the injured person, clearly stating their mesothelioma or lung cancer diagnosis, from the treating hospital or physician
+- the medical records of the injured person, clearly stating their diagnosis, from the treating hospital or physician

 - social security records from the Supplemental Security Income (SSI)